-What is a Fraisier
+What is Fraisier cake

 The raspberry version of a similar French cake made with raspberries is called Framboisier cake (from the French word “framboise,” meaning raspberry).
 A matching blackberry cake is called Mûrier (from the French word "la mûre," meaning blackberry).